JonmarCorpuz/Writeups/TryHackMe CTF Writeups/ToolsRus (Easy).md

 > Port Scanning Using Nmap
 1. Started up this room’s machine
 2. `nmap -sC -sV -A {TARGET-IP} > {FILENAME1}.txt` to perform an aggressive network scan to scan for open ports while utilizing default scripts (-sC) and version detection (-sV) to identify services, as well as their versions, and vulnerabilities on the target system, and then redirect the results into a text file
-3. `cat {FILENAME1}.txt` to output the scan results from the previous command onto the terminal
+3. `cat {FILENAME1}.txt` to output the scan results from the previous command onto our terminal
 ```bash
 root@ip-10-10-171-134:~# nmap -sC -sV -A 10.10.199.35 > PortScan.txt
 ```